 Make the most of sunny winter days and get outside with the family.
 Discover coastal walking trails or hikes through national parks, explore the city by bike and paddle around the world famous Sydney Harbour by kayak.
 You can also pack up lunch and enjoy a picnic in a scenic spot around the city.

-Catch the ferry to visit Sydney’s zoo with a view.
+Catch the ferry to visit Sydney’s most iconic zoo with a view.
 Taronga Zoo is perched on the edge of the harbour and home to tigers, elephants, giraffes, gorillas and many native animals.
 In Western Sydney, you’ll feel like you’re stepping into a safari park at Sydney Zoo where more than 100 species roam in the huge exhibits.
+If you want to get up close and interact with animals like petting a koala or feeding a kangaroo, then Featherdale Wildlife Park and Symbio Wildlife Parkare for you.

 There are plenty of animals waiting for you at Darling Harbour.
 Wild Life Sydney Zoo is all about native species and is home to the Australian Big 5 – koala, kangaroo, crocodile, wombat and platypus.
 Next door at Sea Life Sydney Aquarium you’ll find fish, turtles, penguins and sharks, as well as one of only three dugongs on display in the world.